T shirts available for sale:

 ENVR majors gain valuable real-world experience through a wide variety of activities.
 Opportunities for study abroad abound: ENVR students can snorkel coral reefs in Honduras, investigate glacial landscapes in Iceland, or explore biodiversity in the Amazon.
 Some share meals with rural villagers in India; others walk Shinto Buddhist pilgrimage routes in Japan.

 Closer to home, they canoe remote Eastern Shore creeks, kayak to Smith Island (Maryland's only offshore inhabited island, with a three-century tradition of harvesting the bay) and witness the mass spawning of horseshoe crabs in Delaware Bay.
-They study organic gardening with Jay Martin, the farmer who started Community Sponsored Agriculture on the Eastern Shore, and investigate an ever-changing range of Chesapeake Bay Topics with award-winning author Tom Horton.
+They create pollinator gardens, build wildlife habitat sculptures, and investigate an ever-changing range of Chesapeake Bay Topics with award-winning author Tom Horton.
 Green Floor Living-Learning Community students share common ENVR classes, develop environmentally-oriented activities, and perform green service projects.
 ENVR students intern in organizations as diverse as the Maryland Coastal Bays, US Geological Survey, Chesapeake Bay Environmental Center, Nanticoke Watershed Alliance, Irvine Nature Center in Baltimore, and the Maryland Department of the Environment.
-Three ENVR majors have been awarded EPA Greater Research Opportunity Fellowships.
+Six ENVR majors have been awarded EPA Greater Research Opportunity Fellowships.

 Stewardship and advocacy opportunities comprise an important part of our program.
 Environmental Studies students have worked to ban arsenic in chicken feed, helped political candidates push for storm water regulations, removed invasive privet from a local forests, and taught area middle school students how to monitor electricity use.
 They held a fundraiser to purchase an Environmental Studies greenhouse, built raised bed gardens at a nearby elementary school, and mapped out an interpretive trail at a local forest preserve.
-ENVR students are growing vegetables on campus, working to develop an on-campus sustainability tour for both students and visitors, and are developing SU’s first-ever permaculture garden, which will serve as a learning laboratory for both SU and the community.
+ENVR students are growing vegetables on campus, working to develop an on-campus sustainability tour for both students and visitors, and are developing plans for the ENVR House grounds in their Sustainable Landscape Design class, which we hope will serve as a learning laboratory for both SU and the community.

 The Environmental Studies Program offers a flexible and relevant mix of coursework and field opportunities—and, above all, the chance to cultivate what Rachel Carson termed "a sense of wonder so indestructible that it would last throughout life."